pullashradha/EpicodusProgress-Notes/Intro.md

 #### By Shradha Pulla

-## Course Description (Epicodus Website)
+## Course Description (Epicodus Learn How To Program Website)

-"This course is for absolute beginners to learn the fundamentals of programming.
-After completing this course, you'll be able to build basic webpages and understand programming fundamentals.
-No coding experience is required, but computer proficiency is necessary.

-Here's some of what we'll cover:
-* Command line: the tool programmers use to interact with their computers
-* Git: the tool programmers use to track their code
-* Markdown: a simple language for documents
-* HTML and CSS: the presentation and styling languages of the web
+* Week 1: Git, HTML and CSS
-* Bootstrap: a framework for easily creating good-looking websites
-* jQuery: a JavaScript library for making interactive web pages
-* JavaScript: the programming language of the web"
+* Week 2: JavaScript and jQuery
+* Week 3: Arrays & Looping
+* Week 4: Object-oriented JavaScript
+* Week 5: Group Project

 ## Successes
 * LOVED the CSS and design parts of the course